Do You Have A Plan?

 You have a much better chance of minimizing the effects of a disaster when you have a plan in place.
 Keep in mind, your plan should fit the size of your organization.

 I have worked with companies whose ERPs were too large for their size.
-There was no way these companies would be able to implement their plans due to lack of resources and infrastructure.
-Luckily, there was never an incident that required putting one of these plans into action.
+It was not realistic to think they could implement their plans due to lack of resources and infrastructure.
+Luckily, there was never an incident that required putting one of these plans to the test.
 As we all should know by now, luck will only take you so far.

 So, what goes into developing or updating an Emergency Response Plan?
 First and foremost, do not reinvent the wheel.
 Our safety colleagues are willing to share ideas, real-world experience and even their plans.
 Reach out to other operators in your area.
 An online search may also help.
 You’ll likely find several vendors, such as Baldwin, who specialize in providing safety products like an ERP manual template.